Tips for Having a Successful Summer BreakHannah Hippe

 The Nystrom & Associates provider consulted for this article is Erica Chavie, MS, School-Based Therapist/Mental Health Practitioner.

 The transition from school to summer break can be a stressful period.
-Even though school’s out and kids are excited for a break, a sense of routine can be easily lost and the aftermath might be less than ideal.
-Parents and caregivers may see a shift in behavior and need some guidance for maintaining some structure while the kids have fun, too.
+Even though school’s out and kids are excited about a break, a sense of routine can be easily lost and the aftermath might be less than ideal.
+Parents and caregivers may see a shift in behavior and need some guidance to maintain some structure while the kids have fun.
 Continue reading to find out how to have a successful summer break with tips from Erica Chavie, a School-Based Therapist at Nystrom & Associates.

 Keep a Routine

 All kids do better with structure and routine.
 However, those with mental health issues including anxiety, Attention Deficit Hyperactivity Disorder (ADHD), and autism spectrum disorders are especially dependent on a routine.
 Without the predictable organization that school provides, they are more prone to oppositional behavior and tantrums.
 Create a schedule to maintain a sense of structure.

 - Make it visual: try creating a posted schedule that will outline what will happen throughout the day.
 Further, your kids can help you create and design their daily visual schedule.

 - Make plans: try to schedule as many activities as possible, as early as possible.
 In addition, keep your kids posted on any updates.

 Physical activity is good for everyone’s minds and bodies and will keep your kids from spending their summer in front of a screen.
 Find something your kids enjoy doing outside, such as riding a bike, hiking/walking, or swimming.
 Similarly, you could spend a night or weekend camping in the backyard.

 Kids feel safer when they know what is expected of them, especially during summer break when they feel they have fewer boundaries than normal.
 Here are a couple of tips to help: